7 Online Business Ideas For 2023: Legit Opportunities?

 Secondly for me, I really wanted to work in finance since I was really interested in stocks and investing and it was a personal goal to graduate from college since nobody in my family had gone that route.

-I do wish I had explored some of the website ideas that make money earlier in my life though when there was less competition than there is now.
+I do wish I had earlier explored some of the website ideas that make money when there was less competition than there is now.
 For most of the last ten years I have focused exclusively on my career and investing in my personal portfolio and not so much about secondary income streams.

 I think most people have this mindset to focus solely on their career.
 It’s just what we’ve always been expected to do.
 Get educated, get a good job, save, invest and retire after thirty years.

 After some time though you begin to realize that the money just doesn’t come in fast enough.

 Furthermore, with the career route, you’ll have to make a lot of sacrifices, such as moving away from your established life to pursue better jobs and working late nights at the office neglecting your family.
 In the end, you are buying yourself golden handcuffs chained to a desk for 8+ hours a day until you wake up one day and 30 years have gone by.

 Having online businesses sets you free to live and work anywhere and you’ll likely work much less than if you have a 9 to 5.
 The Four Hour Work Week is a great read for motivating you to break out of the traditional cycle.

 And while saving and investing a portion of your salary can get you to the coveted millionaire status, like it did for me, it’s a slow way to wealth.
 Working on growing your income through multiple income streams and scalable business models is really the key to not only wealth but freedom of time.
 It’s much harder to become wealthy when you stick to only working for someone else because your pay will never match your efforts and raises are slow to come from year to year.